MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - For workloads which do not support multi-region active-active deployments, provision warm standby virtual machines for regional failover.

 - Prioritize the use of Virtual Machine Scale Sets (VMSS) for scalability and zone-redundancy.
-  - This is particularly important for workloads with variying load (e.g. number of active users or requests per second).
+  - This is particularly important for workloads with varying load (e.g. number of active users or requests per second).

 - Prioritize the use of Microsoft managed images and use automated processes and tools like cloud-init to customize.

 - Implement automated processes to deploy and rollout changes to virtual machines, avoiding any manual intervention.
   - Use Azure Automation Desired State Configuration (DSC) to configure Windows VMs.
-  - For Linux VMs, the use of Cloud-init is recomended.
+  - For Linux VMs, the use of Cloud-init is recommended.

 - Ensure that strategies are in place to rollback changes to last known healthy state in case a newer version is not functioning correctly.